 Names are important.
 If they weren’t, parents wouldn’t spend so much time agonizing over the perfect names for their children.
 They will be called by that name for their entire existence.

-Once upon a time, however, names had even greater meaning.
-Today, we can look up name meanings in baby name books, but in the Old Testament, that wasn’t necessary.
-The name meaning was in fact their actual name.
+Once upon a time, however, names had an even greater meaning.
+Today, we look up name meanings in baby name books, but in the Old Testament, that wasn’t necessary.
+The name meaning was, in fact, their actual name.

 We see other examples throughout Scripture regarding the importance of names.
 One of most well-known was Abram who was given a name change at 99 years of age.
 God changed his name from Abram (“exalted father”) to Abraham (“father of many”).
 It symbolized the covenant God was making with him to make him the father of many nations.
 It was important to God that his name reflected that new truth in his life.

 Needless to say, names are important.
 They shape our identities.
 They define us.
-The Bible says that in Christ, we are called righteous, blessed, children of God, the bride of Christ, royalty, priests, a new creation, the light of the world, and many more.
+The Bible says that in Christ, we are called righteous, blessed, children of God, the bride of Christ, royalty, priests, a new creation, the light of the world, and many others.
 We are no longer sinners and slaves.
-We now see and hear the truth fully through the power of the Holy Spirit.
-We are no longer foolish, but have access to the wisdom and truth of God.
+We now see and hear the truth through the power of the Holy Spirit.
+And we are no longer foolish but have access to the wisdom and truth of God.

 Be mindful of the names we give to others.
 Without thinking, we say things that we shouldn’t say and define people in a way that is contrary to God’s Word.
 We call people “idiots” or “dumb” when they cut us off in traffic or offend us in some way.
 But the truth is that names mean something.
 When someone calls you by a name over and over again, you subconsciously begin to shape your identity around it.
 So as believers, we need to be calling people by their new identities in Christ – by who they have the potential of being as children of God.